smileyface12349/wedding-website/README.md

 - Customise the website (see below).
 - Use `dotnet publish` and get it working on your hosting provider.
 You'll want to set up a service to keep it running and use a reverse proxy like Nginx.

+## Need Some Help?

+**Tech Support**: If you run into trouble getting it set up or customising it, please raise a GitHub issue and I'll get back to you.
+If you don't have much coding experience or need more help, I'm happy to set up a call and guide you through the process.
+I'll be happy to offer up to 3 hours for free which should be enough to do your first-time setup and get everything up and running.

+**Hosting**: I am happy to offer hosting on my own infrastructure for a fee.
+However, if you are able to get it set up on your own infrastructure then I strongly recommend opting for that option instead as if I am hosting it you will have to wait for me to review and deploy any changes to your source code.

+**Further Development**: If there's something you want added, pitch it to me in an issue and I'll see what I think.
+Depending on how much I think it will benefit others I may make it for free or I may charge an hourly rate.

 ## Sections on the Homepage

 The content shown on the demo screenshots is made up, and not based on a real wedding.
 The colours and backgrounds are all very easily customisable.